edgedb/edgedb/docs/intro/quickstart/inheritance.rst

 .. edb:split-section::

-  Now when we look at the data in the UI, we will see the new properties on each of our object types.
+  Now when you look at the data in the UI, you will see the new properties on each of your object types.

   .. image:: https://placehold.co/600x400?text=Show+timestamped+properties